Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in denoising networks

 \section{Condition integration in denoising networks}

-The denoising network is the crucial component in the diffusion model (DM)-based synthesis framework, which estimates the noise added in each forward step to reverse the initial Gaussian noise distribution back into the data distribution.
+The denoising network is the crucial component in the diffusion model(DM)-based synthesis framework, which estimates the noise added in each forward step to reverse the Gaussian distribution back into the data distribution.
 In practice, the most straightforward way to achieve conditional control in DM-based synthesis framework is incorporating the conditional inputs into the denoising network.
-In this section, we divide the condition integration in denoising network into three stages: (a) \textit{training stage}: training a denoising network on paired conditional input and target image from scratch, (b) \textit{re-purposing stage}: re-purposing a pre-trained denoising network to conditional synthesis scenarios beyond the task it was trained on, (c) \textit{specialization stage}: Performing testing-time adjustments on denoising network based on user-specified conditional input.
-Fig.~\ref{fig:workflow} provides an examplar workflow to build desired denoising network for conditional synthesis tasks including text-to-image, visual signals to image and customization via these three condition integration stages.
-Next, we first review the fundamental conditional DMs modeled in \textit{training stage} in Sec.~\ref{subsec:cond_training}.
-We then summarize the architecture design choices and condition injection approaches in \textit{re-purposing stage} in Sec.~\ref{subsec:re-purposing}.
-Finally, we introduce the works performing condition integration in \textit{specialization stage} in Sec.~\ref{subsec:cond_testing}.
+In this section, we divide the condition integration in denoising network into three stages: (a) \textit{training stage}: training a denoising network on paired conditional input and target image from scratch, (b) \textit{re-purposing stage}: re-purposing a pre-trained denoising network to conditional synthesis scenarios beyond the task it was trained on, (c) \textit{specialization stage}: performing testing-time adjustments on denoising network based on user-specified conditional input.